Siipe/zip-challenge-monorepo/README.md

 # Start & Watch for API changes (Port 5000)
 npm run api

-# OPTIONAL: you only need to run this command if you modify queries, mutations or schema
+# OPTIONAL: you only need to run this command if you modify GraphQL queries, mutations or schema
 npm run gen

 # Start frontend (web) React (Port 3000)